{{ summaryHeading }}

 FAQ:

-Does every French drain need pipe?
+Does a French drain always need perforated pipe?

-Why does cover reduce stone volume?
+Why does top cover reduce the gravel quantity?

 Glossary: